TJ-zhanglab/Spliformer/README.md

 spliformer -T motif -I ./examples/inputhg19-motif.vcf -R /path/genome.fa -A ./reference/hg19anno.txt

 #The results will be saved in the motif_result folder.
-#We recommend users first predicts variants in general model
+#We recommend users first predict variants in general model
-#and visualize the splicing variants with the type of SNV in motif mode
+#and visualize the splicing variants of interest with the type of SNV in motif mode
 ```

 **Required parameters**